MRamazan/Pig-Posture-Recognition-4th-Solution/README.md

 This path is set via `OUT_DIR` when running in inference mode.
 Submission files are also saved to this directory.
 In training notebook, i set `OUT_DIR` to `outputs`.

+**train notebook and inference notebook is same, only difference is inference_only parameter set to True.**

 ## Environment